 But what does that mean, exactly?
 How do we convey to the world that Christ truly has transformed us?

 First, let’s talk about two different approaches to evangelization.
-One approach encourages Catholics to find the people sinking in the mud and quicksand, and then jump in to try and save them.
+One approach encourages Catholics to find the people sinking in the ocean, and then jump in to try and save them.
 This is sometimes called the “gospel of encounter,” because it emphasizes meeting people where they are.

-An alternative approach to evangelization is this: If a person is sinking, throw them a rope for goodness’ sake!
+An alternative approach to evangelization is this: If a person is sinking, throw them a lifesaver for goodness’ sake!
 Stand on solid ground and offer them a way out that they can reach.
+That solid ground is the barque of Peter, the Church, and the lifesaver is Christ.

 If we’re honestly trying to help the lost sheep, what good is it if we put ourselves in the same situation?
 If I’m drowning in an ocean and people approach me on a boat, I wouldn’t want them to jump in to try and save me.
 I would want them to throw me a lifesaver from their boat that’s afloat.